-Infants enjoy fresh air, and being outside of the classroom is important for infant development.
-Planning outdoor activities for infants who are not yet able to walk will, of course, need to take into account babies’ limited mobility.
+Infants enjoy fresh air, and time outdoors offers new ways for infants to explore and develop.
+Planning outdoor activities for infants who are not yet able to walk will, of course, need to take babies’ limited mobility into consideration.
+Here are a few outdoor activities that will delight the very youngest learners!

 Nature Soup: Meri Cherry